-Having an idea about what you’d want to write/upload in your website is a primary step.
-Contemplate and conclude, your interest areas like technology, photography, history, memes, e-commerce etc can be a niche.
-Assuming you had a thought already, here’s the next step;
+Having an idea about what you’d want to write/upload on your website is a primary step.
+Contemplate and conclude, your interest areas like technology, photography, history, memes, e-commerce, etc can be a niche.
+Assuming you had thought already, here’s the next step;

 Pick a Domain and Hosting Plan

 Matching your niche (not necessarily), you shall now pick a domain and a hosting plan to maintain your site.
-As this part gets messy, here’s a clean explanation.
-A domain is a head name of your website.
+As this part gets messy, here’s a clear explanation.
+A domain is ahead name of your website.
 It looks like “something.com”.
 Here something is your preferred name.
 You can setup a painting blog with your personal name and register a domain like “mynamepaintings.com”.
-Further, you can wish the domain extension to be a .com, .in, .io, .org etc depending on your business nature.
+Further, you can wish the domain extension to be a .com, .in, .io, .org, etc depending on your business nature.
 For individuals, a .com domain is preferred.

 After picking a name/domain, you’re now tasked with choosing a hosting provider and a plan.
 This is often a gritty task.
-As the hosting provider you pick must serve your needs in budget.
-Picking a service like Bluehost could help you setting up things easily and aptly.
-The service provider you choose must serve you with required plugins for several add-on features, adequate server space, bandwidth, email integrations etc. If not this regular hosted plan, you can either opt for a self-hosted plan.
+As the hosting provider, you pick must serve your needs in the budget.
+Picking a service like Bluehost could help you set up things easily and aptly.
+The service provider you choose must serve you with required plugins for several add-on features, adequate server space, bandwidth, email integrations, etc. If not this regular hosted plan, you can either opt for a self-hosted plan.

-A hosting is where your website resides in.
-In this whole system of internet, your website’s content will be sourced by viewers from your hosted storage.
-That’s that server space you’ve rented from your hosting provider.
+A hosting is where your website resides.
+In this whole system of the internet, your website’s content will be sourced by viewers from your hosted storage.
+That’s the server space you’ve rented from your hosting provider.
 This could be either a regular service hosted or self-hosted.
-If it’s regular, you just need to care about content, basic design and plugins of your site.
+If it’s regular, you just need to care about the content, basic design, and plugins of your site.
 All the software upgradations and maintenance will be done by your service provider.
 On the other hand, in self-hosted plans, you’d be given full control of your server space to let you do all the tasks by yourself.
-Both of these systems have their own pros and cons, but mostly depends on blogger’s needs.
+Both of these systems have their own pros and cons, but mostly depend on the blogger’s needs.

-Features as said, server storage, bandwidth space, feature plugins and email integrations are to be managed by own in self-hosted.
-Whereas, all these services will be given to blogger readymade in regular hosting, and you can just pick as you desire.
-And the biggest pros of self-hosting over regular plan is the control over system.
-Flexibility of operations is most bloggers need when they’re scaling quickly.
+Features as said server storage, bandwidth space, feature plugins, and email integrations are to be managed by own in self-hosted.
+Whereas, all these services will be given to bloggers readymade in regular hosting, and you can just pick as you desire.
+And the biggest pros of self-hosting over a regular plan is the control over the system.
+The flexibility of operations is most bloggers need when they’re scaling quickly.

-All these features play their role of fine website building, and if you’re still confused, here’s our choice.
+All these features play their role in fine website building, and if you’re still confused, here’s our choice.